Dharvish/Dharvish/README.md

 - 👋 Hi, I’m @SentienceKid
-- 👀 I’m  developing a projects that can be able to help humanity.
+- 👀 I’m  developing a project that can help humanity.
 Solving issues of mental labour and issues relating to social connection.
 - 🌱 I am trying my best to get my hands on variety of discipline just to understand the concepts that could help me to develop good quality products ...
-- 💞️ I’m looking to collaborate on creating a variety of application as it may further my knowledge in the field and  also aids in finalising my projects
+- 💞️ I’m looking to collaborate on creating a variety of application as it may further my knowledge in the field and  also aids me in finalising my project
 - 📫You can reach me at dharvish.harshan9@gmail.com

 <!---